dmartinezfernandez/lunar-lander/README.md

 One option is to simplify the logarithmic expressions using a Taylor series expansion and retain only the first few terms.
-However, a more robust and accurate approach is to apply numerical root-finding methods, such as the bisection method, the secant method, or Newton's method.
+However, a more robust and accurate approach is to apply numerical root-finding methods<sup>[5](#cheney-kincaid)</sup>, such as the bisection method, the secant method, or Newton's method.

 Although the secant and Newton methods generally offer faster convergence, they require verification of convergence criteria and may involve the evaluation or